googleapis/google-cloud-node/handwritten/cloud-profiler/README.md

 [![devDependency Status][david-dev-image]][david-dev-url]
 [![Known Vulnerabilities][snyk-image]][snyk-url]

-> **Alpha**. *This is an Alpha release of Stackdriver Profiler Node.js profiling agent.
-This feature might be changed in backward-incompatible ways and is not recommended for production use.
-It is not subject to any SLA or deprecation policy.*
+> **Beta**. *This is a Beta release of the Stackdriver Profiler agent for Node.js.
+These libraries might be changed in backward-incompatible ways and are not subject to any SLA or deprecation policy.*

 ## Prerequisites